Saraholoughlin5/Milestone-Project-1/README.md

 #### **Text Content**
-All text available on the website was prepared by me.
+All text presented on the website was prepared by me.